Neurobehavioral & Cognitive Disorders

 • The cornerstone for care of women with epilepsy who wish to become pregnant is preconception management, including folic acid supplementation, which can reduce risks of anatomical and neurodevelopmental (behavioral or cognitive) teratogenicity. | |

-• Seizure freedom in the year prior to conception is a good predictor of remaining seizure-free during pregnancy. | |
+• Seizure freedom in the year prior to conception is a good predictor of seizure freedom during pregnancy. | |

 • The bioavailability of various antiseizure medications changes considerably during different pregnancy stages, resulting in the need for planned and timely dose adjustment to avoid seizure recurrence. | |

 • Valproic acid remains the antiseizure medication with the highest teratogenicity risks.
-Prescription of this drug to women with epilepsy of childbearing age should only be done as a joint patient-doctor informed decision, with the patient’s full understanding of risks and only after ruling that no adequate treatment alternative could be prescribed. | |
+Prescription of this drug to women with epilepsy of childbearing age should only be done as a joint patient-doctor informed decision, with the patient’s full understanding of risks and only after ruling that no adequate treatment alternative could be prescribed.
+This should be well documented in the medical chart at each visit. | |

 • Antiseizure medication polytherapy is associated with high risks of fetal malformation, particularly when including valproic acid or topiramate. | |